globusmedical/ext-buffrs/docs/src/faq.md

 token = "some-other-token"
 ```

+> [!TIP]
+> Run `buffrs login --registry <url>` to automatically update your credentials file.

 ## Why can't I log in with a username?

-`buffrs login` no longer supports the `--username` flag, as we no longer use
+> [!IMPORTANT]
+> Username-based authentication is no longer supported.
+Use tokens instead.

+The `--username` flag has been removed in favor of token-based authentication.
+This enables support for:

+- Identity tokens
+- JWT tokens
+- Encoded basic auth tokens

-BasicAuth.
-Instead we set the `Authorization` header which enables support for
+All authentication now uses the `Authorization` header for better security and flexibility.

-identity tokens, jwt, and encoded basic auth tokens at the same time.
+> [!TIP]
+> Generate an access token from your registry provider and use `buffrs login --registry <url>` to store it.